notofonts/noto-docs/src/descriptions/NotoSansWarangCiti.md

-Noto Sans Warang Citi is a unmodulated (“sans serif”) design for texts in the Varang Kshiti (Warang Citi) script.
+Noto Sans Warang Citi is a unmodulated (“sans serif”) design for texts in the Indic _Varang Kshiti (Warang Citi)_ script.
 It has multiple weights, contains 181 glyphs, 3 OpenType features, and supports 89 characters.